Swimming is one activity that experts increasingly are recommending as a way to keep your child healthy.

 Does it make a difference whether or not you go to an indoor or outdoor pool?
-While not everyone will have more than one option, Olin had this to say: “There’s probably a higher concentration of a variety of chemicals at the surface of the water in indoor pools because presumably the ventilation is worse than an open air environment.”
+Olin had this to say: “There’s probably a higher concentration of a variety of chemicals at the surface of the water in indoor pools because presumably the ventilation is worse than an open air environment.”

-“My message is that the benefits of swimming outweigh the risk of chlorine,” he said.
+But even if you don’t have an outdoor option, Olin says: “My message is that the benefits of swimming outweigh the risk of chlorine.”

-Jennifer McCullough, who is the director of education at Morgridge Academy, a school for children diagnosed with a chronic illness, says swimming is part of the curriculum.
-At the institution, located not far from National Jewish Health, the staff have found there are many benefits for students who swim.
+Jennifer McCullough is the director of education at Morgridge Academy, a school for children diagnosed with a chronic illness, where swimming is part of the curriculum.
+At the institution, located near National Jewish Health, the staff have found there are many benefits for students who swim.